 Introduction

-This category is dedicated to document optimal configurations of programs for creating video content (optionally with high quality motion blur) and help you forge your own personal production workflow.
+This category is dedicated to document optimal configurations of programs for creating video content (with a big focus on high quality motion blur if that's your thing) and help you forge your own personal production workflow.

 Definitions